Maverick City Music: History

 On May 20, 2022, Maverick City Music and Kirk Franklin announced that they will release a collaborative album titled Kingdom Book One on June 17, 2022, concurrently releasing "Kingdom" featuring Naomi Raine and Chandler Moore as the first promotional single from the album that same day.
 "Kingdom" peaked at number 17 on the Hot Christian Songs chart, and at number six on the Hot Gospel Songs chart.
 On June 3, 2022, "Bless Me" was released by Maverick City Music and Kirk Franklin as the second promotional single from Kingdom Book One.
-"Bless Me" peaked at number 19 on the Hot Christian Songs chart, and number eight on the Hot Gospel Songs chart.
+"Bless Me" peaked at number 19 on the Hot Christian Songs chart, and number 8 on the Hot Gospel Songs chart.
 The collective also featured on "God Really Loves Us" by Crowder and Dante Bowe, a single which was released on June 3, 2022.
-"God Really Loves Us" peaked at number nine on the Hot Christian Songs chart, and number one on the Hot Gospel Songs chart.
+"God Really Loves Us" peaked at number three on the Hot Christian Songs chart, and number one on the Hot Gospel Songs chart.
 Maverick City Music released their third Spanish-language album, Simple Adoración, on June 10, 2022.
 Kingdom Book One was released on June 17, 2022.
 Kingdom Book One debuted at number 151 on the Billboard 200 chart, while appearing at number two on the Top Christian Albums and the Top Gospel Albums charts in the United States, with 5,000 equivalent album units earned.
-Kingdom Book One also debuted at number five on the Official Christian and Gospel Albums Chart in the United Kingdom.
+Kingdom Book One also debuted at number 5 on the Official Christian and Gospel Albums Chart in the United Kingdom.
 On November 4, 2022, Maverick City Music released the radio version of "Fear Is Not My Future" featuring Brandon Lake and Chandler Moore.
-"Fear Is Not My Future" peaked at number 13 on the Hot Christian Songs chart, and number five on the Hot Gospel Songs chart.
+"Fear Is Not My Future" peaked at number 13 on the Hot Christian Songs chart, and number 5 on the Hot Gospel Songs chart.
 "Mary Did You Know?" was released by Maverick City Music to Christian radio in the United States, impacting on November 25, 2022, becoming the first single from A Very Maverick Christmas (2021).
 "Mary Did You Know?" peaked at number 23 on the Hot Christian Songs chart, and number 11 on the Hot Gospel Songs chart.

 On September 26, 2022, Maverick City Music announced via a statement on Instagram that they had paused their professional relationship with Bowe, citing behavior that was inconsistent with their core values and beliefs, the nature of which was not specified.
 Bowe released a statement of apology, stating that he was receiving counsel and support, while also taking a step back from social media and expressed recommitment to God's purpose for his life.